btmatthew/IOTProjects/README.md

-# IoT Lamp
+# IoT Projects

-This application will allow for a lamp to communicate with web socket server to turn on and off a lamp.
+This is an application that I have used to control my lamp or any other device using ESP8266 and web sockets.